PIKA: Expert-Level Synthetic Datasets for Post-Training Alignment from Scratch: Dataset Analysis

 \subsection{Dataset Assessment}

-Beyond coverage and length, we adopt GPT-4o as an expert evaluator to assess \emph{difficulty}, \emph{feasibility}, and \emph{quality} .
-Each attribute is scored on a 1 to 10 scale with dedicated prompts (see Appendix \ref{Evaluation_Prompt}).
-Formally, let

-denote the difficulty of instruction $x$, the feasibility of instruction $x$, and the quality of instruction response pair $(x,y)$, respectively.
+Beyond coverage and length, we adopt GPT-4o as an expert evaluator to assess \emph{difficulty}, \emph{feasibility}, and \emph{quality}.
+Each attribute is scored on a 1--10 scale using dedicated prompts (see Appendix~\ref{Evaluation_Prompt}).
+Formally, we define $s_d:\mathcal{X}\!\to\![1,10]$, $s_f:\mathcal{X}\!\to\![1,10]$, and $s_q:\mathcal{X}\!\times\!\mathcal{Y}\!\to\![1,10]$, which denote the difficulty of instruction $x$, the feasibility of instruction $x$, and the quality of an instruction--response pair $(x,y)$, respectively.